Farmer-Markus/s25rttr-android/README.md

 # How to build

 First you will need linux!
 Ive not tested it on Windows/mac or in wsl.
 You can try to compile it in wls but please don't report errors if it don't work.
-You java 17(in my case openkjdk) and android sdk 34, Platform-Tools v.35.0.2, ndk r23 and r27.
+You java 17(in my case openkjdk), android cmake 3.22.1(or newer), android sdk 34, Platform-Tools v.35.0.2, ndk r23 and r27.
 Why?
 Sadly some dependencies like boost won't compile with ndk 27 so we need some to compile with r23 and the others with r27.

-If possible place the sdk and ndk's under `~/Android`. (for example `/home/username/Android/ndk/r27`, `/home/username/Android/platforms/android-34`)
+If possible place the sdk, ndk's, cmake ... under `~/Android`. (for example `/home/username/Android/ndk/r27`, `/home/username/Android/platforms/android-34`)

 After that clone this repository with the git command